iotexproject/marshall-dao/SPECIFICATION.md

 ### Gauge

 The gauge contract is a standard rewards contract in charge of distributing emissions to LP depositors.
 Users that deposit LP tokens can forgo their fee reward in exchange for a proportional distribution of emissions (proportional to their share of LP deposits in the gauge).
-The fee rewards that the LP depositors forgo are transferred to the `FeeVotingReward` contract.

 Standard Operations:
 - Can deposit LP tokens.